Trend Trading Explained + Chart Examples and Video Scanning Guide

 Moving averages are another great indicator you can use to measure the strength of a trend.

-Now, you can take the simple approach of waiting to see if the stock is above or below its 200-day moving average.
+On the bigger time frame, you can take the simple approach of waiting to see if the stock is above or below its 200-day moving average.
 However, another approach is to look for a strong trend where the averages do not intersect on the way up.
 This spread of the averages shows you that the stock is trending hard for all periods (short and long).

 The above chart has two moving averages the 10 and 20 EMA.
 You can see the level of backtesting the 10 has with the 20, which is a clear sign the stock is not trending hard.

-Now the TRIX does not react quickly because it smoothes out three exponential moving averages, so it’s a great indicator for measuring trends.
+That being said, the TRIX does not react quickly because it smoothes out three exponential moving averages, so it’s a great indicator for measuring trends.

 More Trend Trading Examples

-Here is a stock in a clear downtrend.
+For our first example, we have a stock in a clear downtrend.
 You can see how the stock is making lower lows and lower highs.

 Where Trend Trading Fails